DorusKeijzer/Deep-learning-assignment-1/README.md

 - `epochs`: Number of training epochs.
 Default is 100.
 - `learning_rate`: Learning rate for training.
 Default is 1e-3.
 - `no_early_stopping`: If True, runs all epochs without early stopping.
 If False (default), may stop early based on validation performance.
+- `no_show`: If True, does not show  plots between runs

 Notes:
   - Multiple models, lag parameters, and datasets can be specified by repeating the flags